 This can be caused, paradoxically, by the pursuit of the comfort of residents.
 Care homes feature crucial quality-of-life factors in layout, furniture, décor, and temperature control that can, unfortunately, exacerbate the build-up and persistence of indoor air pollutants.

 Add to this the fact that many residents spend the majority of their time indoors, and that by nature the elderly and infirm are particularly vulnerable to the risks associated with indoor air pollution, and you have a truly worrying combination: high pollution concentration, high exposure, and high vulnerability.
-This has always been true of these types of facilities, but it’s been the Coronavirus pandemic that has driven the skyrocketing demand for clean air in elderly care facilities.

 Major risks of poor air quality in care homes and residential facilities: